Understanding Misdirection – A Litmus Test for Magicians

 someone’s gaze to another point, but is a culmination of many other factors.
 That is fundamental to understanding misdirection.

 To be able to misdirect successfully, it is imperative for the magician to be well-versed with the way people think and behave, namely human psychology and its affect on their behaviour.

-This knowledge is instrumental because it would enable the magician to employ the right color at the right time to achieve the desired results.
+It is equally important to be aware of the reaction that different colours invoke in onlookers, and the emotions that they trigger.
+This knowledge is instrumental because it would enable the magician to employ the right colour at the right time to achieve the desired results.

-Mind you the most effective way of using these tools entails a liberal dose of subtlety so that it seems to be a natural part of speech rather than a masked attempt at deception.
+Mind you, the most effective way of using these tools entails a liberal dose of subtlety so that it seems to be a natural part of speech rather than a masked attempt at deception.